 The Rutherford Cancer Centres are at the forefront of providing innovative cancer care.
-With our commitment to excellence, our mission is to provide an all-encompassing cancer service for patients, delivering world-class proton therapy, radiotherapy, and chemotherapy treatment.
+With our commitment to excellence, our mission is to provide an all-encompassing cancer service for patients, delivering high quality proton therapy, radiotherapy, and chemotherapy treatment.

 Our services are accessible to self-pay patients, private patients under medical insurance (subject to approval) and NHS patients (subject to approval), and will be delivered by our dedicated and skilled healthcare professionals and leading consultants in our state-of-the-art facilities.